William & Flora Hewlett Foundation

 Grant in 2018

 Carnegie Endowment for International Peace is a private, non-profit organization established in 1910, headquartered in Washington, D.C.
-Its mission is to advance global cooperation and promote active international engagement, particularly by the United States.
+Its mission is to promote international cooperation and active engagement by the United States in global affairs.
 The organization operates a unique network of policy research centers located in key regions, including Russia, China, Europe, the Middle East, and the United States.
-By leveraging diverse national perspectives, the Endowment produces critical analysis and innovative policy ideas aimed at addressing bilateral, regional, and global challenges.
-Local experts at its international centers collaborate closely with colleagues worldwide, enhancing the depth and relevance of their research.
-The Endowment is overseen by an international board of trustees, and its scholars, many of whom have government experience and speak multiple languages, reflect a broad range of backgrounds.
-Additionally, the organization provides resources in Arabic, Chinese, English, and Russian to facilitate global discourse on peace and international relations.
+By fostering collaboration among local experts, Carnegie Endowment produces critical analyses and innovative policy ideas that address bilateral, regional, and global challenges.
+Its research activities benefit from diverse national perspectives, as over two-thirds of its scholars come from outside the United States and have multilingual capabilities and government experience.
+The organization aims to advance peace through direct engagement with decision-makers in government, business, and civil society, and it maintains online resources in multiple languages, including Arabic, Chinese, English, and Russian.

 Center for Open Science